rehierl/node-tree-outliner/algorithm-about.md

 Note that HTML-4 defines `div` elements to "offer a generic mechanism for adding structure to documents".
 The word "structure" in this context means that `div` elements allow to group nodes without introducing new sections.

-If that were not
-the case, authors would have no means to group nodes without changing a document's outline at the same time.
+If that were not the true, authors would loose the ability to group nodes without changing a document's outline at the same time.

-The following observations can be made:
+From the above fragment, the following observations can be made:

 **(1) Section C begins inside container Y**

 Section `C` exists because it is introduced by heading `C`, not by container `Y`.
-As a result, section `C` can not be associated with any node that begins before heading `C`, because no node can be associated with a section that still has to be introduced by its heading element.
+As a result, section `C` can not be associated with any node that begins before heading `C`, simply because no node can be associated with a section that still has to be introduced by its heading element.

-The very first node that could possibly be associated with section `C` is heading `C`.
-What effects that would have has yet to be determined ...
+The very first node that could possibly be associated with section `C` is heading element `C`.
+It has yet to be determined if associating a heading element with the section it introduces would make any sense at all ...

-Associating container `Y` with section `C` would mean that the definition of `div` containers and the definition of heading elements would be different at the same time and depending on certain circumstances:
+Associating container `Y` with section `C` would mean that the definition of `div` containers and the definition of heading elements would have to change at the same time and depending on certain context:

-* The container would become the element that introduces a new section.
+* The container element would gain the ability to introduce a new section.
-* The heading would loose its characteristic to introduce new section.
+* The heading element would loose its ability to introduce a new section.

-This would be difficult to implement, because in order to determine which case applies, one would have to first determine the current context (i.e. look ahead).
+This would be difficult to implement, because in order to determine which case applies (default or modified definition), one would first have to look ahead in order to determine the current context.
+This context then decides which definition applies.

-In theory, the current context could even be impossible to determine because HTML allows to place any number of nodes in between the beginning of a `div` container and the first heading element, if any even exists.
+In theory, the current context could even be impossible to determine because HTML allows to place any number of unessential nodes (i.e. nodes that do not affect the current context in any way) in between the beginning of a `div` container and the first heading element (that is if such a heading element even exists).

 **(2) Node D is located inside section C**

-There nothing that introduces a new section in between heading `C` and node `D`.
+There is nothing that introduces a new section in between heading `C` and node `D`.
+If that were the case, node `D` would have to be associated with that new section.

-In addition to that, there is also nothing that indicates that section `C` ends before node `D`.
-As a direct consequence, node `D` is located inside section `C` and must be associated with said section.
+There is also nothing that indicates that section `C` ends before node `D`.
+If that were the case, node `D` would have to be associated with some other pre-existing section (e.g. section `A`).

+As a consequence, node `D` is located inside section `C`.

-**(3) Section C is intended to end with container Y**
+**(3) Section C ends with container Y**

-**(4) Section C must end with container Y**

 ### Continue...